Differentiable Tree Search Network: Introduction

 \section{Introduction}

-Deep Reinforcement Learning (DRL) has advanced significantly in addressing complex sequential decision-making problems, largely due to advances in Deep Neural Networks (DNN)~\citep{silver2017mastering,berner2019dota,vinyals2019grandmaster}.
-The superior representational capacity of DNNs enables an agent to learn a direct mapping from observations to actions through a policy~\citep{mnih2016asynchronous,schulman2015trust,schulman2017proximal,cobbe2020ppg} or Q-value function~\citep{mnih2013playing,WangSHHLF16,HasseltGS16,hessel2018rainbow,badia2020agent57}.
-However, DRL has high sample complexity and weak generalisation capability that limits its wider application in complex real-world settings, especially when a limited training data is available.
+Model-free Deep Reinforcement Learning (DRL) has advanced significantly in addressing complex sequential decision-making problems, largely due to advances in Deep Neural Networks (DNN)~\citep{silver2017mastering,berner2019dota,vinyals2019grandmaster}.
+The networks enable an agent to learn a direct mapping from observations to actions through a policy~\citep{mnih2016asynchronous,schulman2015trust,schulman2017proximal,cobbe2020ppg} or Q-value function~\citep{mnih2013playing,WangSHHLF16,HasseltGS16,hessel2018rainbow,badia2020agent57}.
+However, DRL has high sample complexity and limited generalization, limiting its wider application in complex real-world settings, especially when a limited training data is available.

-Model-based Reinforcement Learning (MBRL) approaches~\citep{kaiser2019model,hafner2019dream,ha2018recurrent} address this by learning world models from limited environment interactions and subsequently using these models for online search~\citep{hafner2019dream,hafner2019learning} or policy learning~\citep{kaiser2019model}.
-Although MBRL is effective for problems where learning the world model is simpler than learning the policy, its efficacy diminishes for complex, long-horizon problems due to accumulated errors arising from inevitable inaccuracies in the learnt world model.
+Model-based Reinforcement Learning (MBRL) approaches~\citep{kaiser2019model,hafner2019dream,ha2018recurrent} address these issues by learning world models from limited environment interactions and subsequently using these models for online search~\citep{hafner2019dream,hafner2019learning} or policy learning~\citep{kaiser2019model}.
+Although MBRL is effective for problems where learning the world model is simpler than learning the policy, its efficacy diminishes for complex, long-horizon problems due to accumulated errors arising from inevitable inaccuracies in the learned world model.

-Some recent attempts~\citep{racaniere2017imagination,silver2017predictron,lee2018gated,tamar2016value,farquhar2018treeqn,guez2019investigation} have tried to improve the sample efficiency and generalisation capabilities of DNN models by incorporating algorithmic structural biases into the network architecture.
+Some recent attempts~\citep{tamar2016value,silver2017predictron,lee2018gated,farquhar2018treeqn} have tried to improve the sample efficiency and generalization capabilities of DNN models by incorporating algorithmic inductive biases into the neural network structure.
 These inductive biases restrict the class of functions a model can learn by leveraging domain-specific knowledge, reducing the likelihood of the model overfitting to the training data and learning a model incompatible with the domain knowledge.
-Despite their potential, the weaker structural biases imposed by current methods limits the extent of their benefits.
+The algorithmic inductive biases in these works are either based on the value iteration algorithm, which has difficulties scaling to very large state spaces, or do not incorporate search or optimization within the architecture, hence reducing their effectiveness.